retgits/gh/README.md

 Available Commands:
-  clone       a simple git clone command to make sure that all git clones end up in a specified directory. git         a git helper command to create a GitHub and/or Gogs repository and optionally a Jenkins job as well. help        Help about any command lambda      a command to create a new AWS Lambda function based on my personal templates in the current folder.
+  clone       a simple git clone command to make sure that all git clones end up in a specified directory. dash        a command to update the snippets in Dash with GitHub gists. git         a git helper command to create a GitHub and/or Gogs repository and optionally a Jenkins job as well. help        Help about any command lambda      a command to create a new AWS Lambda function based on my personal templates in the current folder.